Opinion | How D.C.’s eviction system kicks tenants when they are down

 In practice, though, it is a system that kicks D.C. tenants when they are down.

-The rules state that renters confronted with eviction must be informed of their eviction hearing by summons that are delivered by private process servers.
+The rules state that renters confronted with eviction must be informed of their eviction hearing by summonses that are delivered by private process servers.
 In the District, a process server can be anyone over 18 who isn’t a party to the case.
 They are hired by landlords, or landlords’ lawyers.

 Evidence that a tenant has been informed of the eviction hearing is a document called an affidavit of service.
 It is not a trivial piece of paper.
 The process server swears that he or she has served the summons.